 While claiming to act in the interests of justice and both economic and physical security, the American left no longer even attempts to disguise its all-out attack upon the First and Second Amendments to the Constitution.

-Neither does the left respect the Fourth Amendment, since the idea of suspending the Fourth Amendment rights of gun owners is perfectly reasonable.
+Neither does the left respect the Fourth Amendment.
+The idea of suspending the Fourth Amendment rights of gun owners is, to leftists, perfectly reasonable.
 What about the Fifth Amendment right to due process?
 American progressives do not recognize it: If a leftist is suspected of committing a crime, that individual is defended vociferously.
 A conservative suspected of criminal wrongdoing is assumed guilty – due process be damned.

 Democratic presidential contenders are almost unanimous in their desire to confiscate firearms from law-abiding citizens – or, at the very least, to make it almost impossible to legally carry or use a firearm under any circumstances.